-Kris Carter is the Co-Chair of the Mayor's Office of New Urban Mechanics.
+Kris Carter is the Chair of the Mayor's Office of New Urban Mechanics.
 He is a non-practicing engineer, an optimistic urban planner, and a self-taught filmmaker.
 He has a not so secret love for Boston and working through challenging urban problems.
 Kris has been nationally recognized by the APA for his blending of storytelling and urban planning and the Federal Labs Consortium for his innovation in transportation work.

 Prior to leading the Mechanics, Kris acted as the Director of Boston’s bicycle program, oversaw the expansion of Hubway, served as an advisor to Mayor on the Boston Innovation District, and helped operationalize One Fund Boston in response to the Marathon bombings.
-He is a two-time AmeriCorps alum, firmly believes in bagging his own groceries, and has yet to find a job more challenging (and enjoyable) than raising twins.
+Before City government he spent a decade in non-profits and is a two-time AmeriCorps alum.
+He firmly believes in bagging his own groceries, is surprised that QR codes have actually become useful, and has yet to find a job fulfilling than raising twins.